 Relapse.

-•April 27, 2013 • Leave a Comment
+•April 27, 2013 • 1 Comment

 And after a day of laughter and good times with my friends and my kids, I found myself relapsing into the same old pit of self-destructive thoughts that took me to a few years back, as if time hadn’t passed.